ILLIXR/visual_postprocessing/README.md

-## visual_postprocessing
+## Visual Post-Processing Pipeline

-Part of the ILLIXR performance profiling project.
-Finn Sinclair and Joseph Ravichandran
-2019, University of Illinois
+Part of ILLIXR, the Illinios Extended Reality Benchmark Suite.
+This repo contains code for lens distortion correction, chromatic aberration correction, and timewarp.

 Some of the FBO intialization code is borrowed from Song Ho Ahn's excellent tutorial series.
 The particular